schism-dev/schism/CONTRIBUTING.md

 origin  git@github.com:schism-dev/schism.git (fetch)
 origin  git@github.com:schism-dev/schism.git (push)
 ```
 Examine all branches, local and remote using `git branch -a`.
 Note the pointer ‘HEAD’ now points to origin/master.
-There are other branches in origin (remote) that maybe created by other developers)
+There are other branches in origin (remote) that may be created by other developers)
 ```bash
 $ git branch -a